AmandaLesnik/WebbCouture/README.md

 ## Features which could be implemented in the future
 - On the index page - add more cool effects, video or photo.
-- On the info page - photos, add som reference and pictures and links on webpages that we have done and some quotes from happy costomers.
+- On the info page - photos, add some reference and pictures and links on webpages that we have done and some quotes from happy customers.
-- on the contact page -photos, can add a map and an adress when the company have moved in to their office.
+- on the contact page -photos, can add a map and an address when the company have moved in to their office.

 ## Design